Recent cases and/or other legal developments

 Pursuant to the 2013 Regulation, a lawyer may disclose confidential information if:

 There may also be situations where a 'state of necessity' or other principles take precedence over professional secrecy thereby releasing a lawyer from their obligations of legal professional privilege.
-An explicit reference to the 'state of necessity' was mentioned in a previous version of the 2013 Regulation (and may still be found in the 2005 Regulation) but it is generally considered that this principle remains applicable despite its omission from the 2013 Regulation.
+An explicit reference to the 'state of necessity' was mentioned in earlier versions of the internal regulation, and may still be reflected in the regulation of the Diekirch Bar but it is generally considered that this principle remains even if not explicitly stated in the current Luxembourg Bar regulation.

 Content to follow shortly.